DontEatThemCookies/HQ9/README.md

 # DontEatThemCookies' HQ9+
 This repository contains my HQ9+ implementations.
-They are licensed under the MIT license.
+They are licensed under the MIT License.

 The original HQ9+ concept is credited to Cliff L. Biffle, 2001.
 [Learn more about it here](http://cliffle.com/esoterica/hq9plus/)